 Have you recently had an acute shoulder dislocation while playing sports?
 Or have you been in pain for quite some time due to a chronic sports injury and are ready to get back to feeling better?
-A regenerative sports injury session with us might just be what you need for overall wellness.
-Here's what you should know about regenerative medicine for treating sports injuries.
+A non-invasive sports injury session with us might just be what you need for overall wellness.
+Here's what you should know about non-invasive treatment for treating sports injuries.

 What are Sports Injuries?